 Ross Island, Andaman - Everything you should know

-In pre independence India, this island was a British colony where administrative activities were at peak.
+In pre-independence India, this island was a British colony where administrative activities were at a peak.
 It was called Paris of the East’ and even now you can find the remnants of that colonial period.
-A tour in this island takes you down to road of nostalgia and also offers you an escape from clutter of busy tourist locations in Andaman.
+A tour in this island takes you down to road of nostalgia and also offers you an escape from the clutter of busy tourist locations in Andaman.

-The flora and fauna you witness in this island is amazing, and the population of peacocks, birds and deers in the island will amaze you too.
-The variety of plant species in this island is also great.
-The ruins of a church, the cellular jail, a bakery and several other buildings are there to be explored too.
+The flora and fauna you witness in this island are amazing, and the population of peacocks, birds, and deers on the island will amaze you too.
+The variety of plant species on this island is also great.
+The ruins of a church, the cellular jail, a bakery, and several other buildings are there to be explored too.

 Now, the Indian Navy maintains the former British Administrative Headquarters and its numerous historic ruins.
 There is the Smritika Museum (Indian Navy) which is well maintained and the newest attraction for visitors is a sound and light show.
 It takes place every evening barring Wednesday and major holidays.